 Securing the smooth-running and success of a project is no easy feat, but as a project manager, it’s your job to ensure it gets done.
-One of your biggest task is to make sure the project is delivered accordingly and on time, and you are fully aware of the consequence of what one minor task delay could have on the entire project.
+One of your biggest tasks is to make sure the project is delivered accordingly and on time, because you’re fully aware of the consequences of what one minor task delay could have on the entire project.

 Luckily, there are online scheduling tools that can make your job easier.
 Tools such as Gantt charts.

 What is a Gantt chart?